chaoxW/The_Fork_User_Profile_Test/README.md

     │   ├── login_page.js
     │   │   └── Manage the class for login page
     │   ├── robot_verification.js
-    │   │   └── Manage if there is reCAPTCHA to manually verification │   ├── user_profile_page.js
+    │   │   └── Manage if there is reCAPTCHA to do manually verification │   ├── user_profile_page.js
     │   │   └── Manage the class for user profile page │   └── utils.js